TechnologyBrewery/prime/README.md

 In brewing, you prime nearly finished beer with a little extra sugar (or similar fermentable product) just before bottling to help the beer carbonate.
 In  Java, Prime adds a little structure or manipulates data in your database just before starting up your application.
 Prime leverages Flyway to deliver "sugar" to your database - we just do a little bit to package it up to run when your war is loaded.

-# Prime in One Pint (Executing migrations when you have one war using Prime)#
+# Prime in One Pint (Executing migrations when one WAR is using Prime)#

 Prime is easy to setup - it just takes a couple of simple steps: